Covid: 305 new cases, 44 more fatalities in Delhi; positivity rate of 0.41pc | Health

 - India

-Delhi recorded 305 COVID-19 cases and 44 more fatalities on Thursday with a positivity rate of 0.41 per cent, according to the health bulletin released on Thursday.
+Delhi recorded 305 COVID-19 cases and 44 more fatalities on Thursday with a positivity rate of 0.41 percent, according to the health bulletin released here.

 Advertisement